-If you are eligible to bring a complaint, you will need to do so within six months of receiving our final written decision in relation to your complaint and within six years from the date of the act or omission giving rise to the complaint, or alternatively three years from the date you should reasonably have known that there were grounds for complaint, if the act/omission took place before 6 October 2010 or was more than six years ago.
+If you are eligible to bring a complaint, you will need to do so within six months of receiving our final written decision in relation to your complaint and within one year from the date of the act or omission giving rise to the complaint, or alternatively one year from the date you should reasonably have known that there were grounds for complaint.

 6. Alternative complaints bodies (such as Small Claims Mediation: http://www.small-claims-mediation.co.uk/) exist which are competent to deal with complaints about legal services should both you and we wish to use such a scheme, however we do not currently agree to use such a scheme.

 7. If we have to vary any of the above timescales we will let you know and will explain the reason for this.